 Have you installed the best carbon monoxide detector in your home?
 If you haven’t then you should read this article to the end.
-According to Centers for Disease Control and Prevention (CDC), many people lose their lives due to carbon monoxide poisoning.
+According to the Centers for Disease Control and Prevention (CDC), many people lose their lives due to carbon monoxide poisoning.
 The latest data from the government website, CDC, from the body indicates that 393 people died as of 2015 from unintentional poisoning.
-2,244 deaths had occurred from 2010 to 2015 and this should have you worried.
+2,244 deaths had occurred from 2010 to 2015, and this should have you worried.

-The worrying trend was also witnessed in other parts of the globe and this has led to governments and other organizations encouraging people to install detectors and alarms to stop the death.
+The worrying trend was also witnessed in other parts of the globe, and this has led to governments and other organizations encouraging people to install detectors and alarms to stop the death.
 In fact, Forbes, in an earlier article has also described carbon monoxide as “A Silent Killer”

 Table of Contents